KubaP/vscode-pink-candy/Styles.md

 - "keyword.operator.documentation.powershell" `.SYNOPSIS ...`

 ### Limitations
--` No way to differentiate between function declaration and type/class, hence why types are in pink rather than cyan.
+- No way to differentiate between function declaration and type/class, hence why types are in pink rather than green.
+- No way to colour booleans.
 - No support for differentiation between built-in types and classes.
 - No support for parameters, e.g. `-Path`.
 - No support for pipe `|`.